gefercan2/ai_general_python_exercises/README.md

 References fro exercises t be copied/pasted/opened in Jupyter Notebooks, aditionally there is annotations for terminal installation and actions
 ## ComfyUI
+ComfyUI is a powerful, open-source, node-based graphical user interface (GUI) for generative AI, primarily used to build, customize, and run Stable Diffusion and other models locally.
+It enables users to create complex image and video generation pipelines by connecting nodes (similar to a flowchart), offering high control, automation, and efficiency without requiring coding
-exercises for reference, in thsi case the hybrid setup runs in Google, both Google Drive and Colab's temporary memory, this set up is a solution to the big computational requirements of processing files using this template:<br>
+Here will be exercises for reference, in thsi case the hybrid setup runs in Google, both Google Drive and Colab's temporary memory, this set up is a solution to the big computational requirements of processing files using this template:<br>
 https://colab.research.google.com/github/ltdrdata/ComfyUI-Manager/blob/main/notebooks/comfyui_colab_with_manager.ipynb <br>
 Here the website and the github repository<BR>